You’re in good company

-Clients of a law firm want to understand the information they receive without needing a law degree.
-They don’t want to read jargon, gobbledygook, Latin, 30-line paragraphs or over-complicated sentences of 63 words.
+Your clients want to understand the information they receive without needing a law degree.
+They don’t want to read jargon, gobbledygook, Latin, 30-line paragraphs or over-complicated sentences of 70 words.

 Readers of a legal e-zine don’t want to feel like they’re getting a lecture.
 They want to read something that is clear, relevant, topical and useful – and concise.

 Training for fee earners: Our training courses give fee earners the skills to draft in clear English and communicate effectively with clients.
 Courses are based on typical legal scenarios and materials.
 We also provide training in how to write to raise profile – for e-zines and commercial publications.